mmikowski/hi_score/README.md

 *A modern full-life-cycle starter project for SPAs*

 ## Overview
-This SPA starter project that uses package.json and NPM as the confiuration and management tool respectively for each stage software product development and deployment.
+The SPA starter project that uses package.json and NPM as the configuration and management tool respectively for each stage of a software product life.
 The project comes with best-in-class assets, libraries, documentation, and tools to help guide best practice.
-But please do swap them out as needed.
+Please do swap assets and libraries as required.
 [That's the point][_01].

 ## Quick start